Assyro AI

 1. Change implemented: MAH makes the change

-2. Within 24 hours: Notification submitted to competent authority
+2. Immediately after implementation: Notification submitted to competent authority

 3. Days 1-5: Authority validates notification